menu

 Enough about Pod

 The deck I hate most in Modern is RG Tron, since it’s so mindless and the least “Magic-like” experience in Modern.
 It’s similar to Dredge in that regard.
 But this event showed a distinct lack of Tron, in any combination.
-There was also a lack of Disciple of Griselbrand in the Top 8, though one copy won a Grinder.
+There was also a lack of Griselbrand in the Top 8, though one copy won a Grinder.
 If this deck goes on to become a thing again next season, the move is into Goryos Vengeance.
 As a $3 card from Betrayers, there’s a lot of upside here, though I’m not sure how good that deck actually is.

 Moving on to the rest of the Top 8, let’s look at the winning deck, BW Tokens.
 It’s a sweet-looking deck, and most of the financial opportunities lie in the Uncommons.